I get a lot of email and comments from people thinking about getting into the roofing sales business. They almost always sound something like this…

 If they have 20 or 30 jobs going on at once while waiting for the insurance company or mortgage company to release funds, they’ll need cash flow.
 They could easily need $100k of funding to keep everything moving.

 When people stop getting paid and jobs quit getting produced, that could be a sign of slow cash flow.
 It happens to the best companies… but, if it goes on for very long, you may want to think about finding a different roofing company before it goes on for very long.

 Many roofing companies will pay a draw when you bring in a new contract along with the insurance papers and/or a check.
 When your customer has paid in full, the file should be closed as soon as all the receipts come in… maybe a few weeks at most before you get paid your back-end… unless you’ve been given advances.
-If you’re getting advances, your back-end checks will usually first go towards your advance balance.

 It can be hard to walk away when you’re waiting to get paid, but there’s no sense missing thousands of dollars in new work while you’re waiting on hundreds.